 \paragraph{\textnormal{\textit{Right of access.}}} In search engines, data subjects can practice their right to access by simply querying keywords, which is how the original RTBF case started.
 Though the technologies now used by search engines are far more sophisticated than before, the information is still organized through indexing and can be easily accessed by users via queries.
-In contrast, in LLMs, it is hard to know what personal data are used in training and how to attribute these data to particular individuals.
-Data subjects can only learn about their personal data in these LLMs by either inspecting the original training dataset or perhaps by prompting the model.
+In contrast, in LLMs, it is hard to know what personal data is used in training and how to attribute these data to particular individuals.
+Data subjects can only learn about their personal data in these LLMs by either inspecting the original training datasets or perhaps by prompting the models.
 However, training datasets are sometimes not disclosed, especially those that are proprietary.
 Prompting the trained models also cannot guarantee the outputs contain the full list of information stored in the model weights.
-For example, we prompted ChatGPT about a person in Fig.~\ref{fig:gpt-coding-hallucination}; however, ChatGPT responded that said it could not find any information about her, as shown in Fig.~\ref{fig:gpt-hallucinated-unknown}.
 Moreover, there is no stable and robust way to access hallucinated data.